gnuarmeclipse/gnuarmeclipse.github.io-source/_posts/web/2012-01-07-web-new-look.md

 ---
 layout: post

-title: The GNU ARM Eclipse Plug-in project has a new look
+title: The GNU ARM Eclipse Plug-in project has a new look (WordPress)

 author: Liviu Ionescu